-Cloud brings the promise of speed, simplicity, savings, and flexibility.
-But many organizations struggle with their cloud journeys—especially when it comes to existing ERP systems and IT architecture.
+Cloud brings the promise of speed, simplicity, savings and flexibility.
+But many organisations struggle with their cloud journeys—especially when it comes to existing ERP systems and IT architecture.
 Increasingly, industry leaders are addressing the challenge through a two-tier approach, strengthening traditional on-premises systems and processes while leveraging public cloud solutions to innovate and scale rapidly.
-Effective integration between tiers is imperative—essential for real-time data, actionable insights, business agility, operational efficiencies, and other meaningful business outcomes.
+Effective integration between tiers is imperative—essential for real-time data, actionable insights, business agility, operational efficiencies and other meaningful business outcomes.

 Three leaders in cloud transformation discuss what you need to know about a two-tier architecture involving public cloud and digital core solutions.

 Jen McDonald, Director for Deloitte Africa sees it, as the world becomes a smaller global community, companies are looking to enable smooth, seamless operations, no matter where in the world they operate.
 However, many are challenged with finding the right technology, infrastructure and systems to integrate business processes.
 Those who do, will also find their competitive edge.

 She offers Deloitte Africa’s award-winning transformation as a case study on a cloud-first approach.
 After amalgamating 14 individual practices serving 17 countries across the continent into one member firm, operations faced an uphill battle with disparate on-prem systems, legacy infrastructure and non-standardised processes.
 Adopting a cloud-first approach where possible, with SAP S/4HANA Cloud as the core ERP, allowed Deloitte Africa to build a two-tier IT landscape.
 One year after going live on the integrated platform, McDonald views the transformation as a “key differentiator and a real foundation to build on for the future.”